ODM2/ODM2/doc/ODM2Docs/core_results.md

 * A ValueCount that specifies the number of data values in the result
 * An IntendedObservationSpacing that specifies the intended temporal spacing of the resulting data values (some Results may have data values whose spacing varies)

+#### SampledMedium ####
+The SampledMedium field is intended to capture the physical medium that is sampled.
+For example, if a physical sample (e.g., bottle) of stream water is collected, the SampleMedium would be “Surface water.”
+If a physical sample of water from a groundwater well is collected, the SampleMedium would be “Groundwater.”
+For in-situ sensors, the SampleMedium is generally the medium in which the sensor is installed (e.g., “Surface water” for a temperature sensor in a stream) or the medium that the sensor actually measured (e.g., “Precipitation” for a tipping bucket rain gage).

+It is possible for there to be multiple sampled media at a single given Site.
+For example, at a Site having SiteType = “Stream,” one might install a temperature sensor in the water column (SampledMedium = “Surface water”), collect bottles of water for nutrient concentration measurements (SampledMedium = “Surface water”), collect sediment samples for measurement of trace metal concentrations (SampledMedium = “Sediment”), and collect fish specimens for analysis of toxic chemical concentrations (SampledMedium = “Tissue”).
+The SampleMedium field should be populated using terms from the SampledMedium controlled vocabulary.